Carol Danvers (Marvel Cinematic Universe): Origin and Kree–Skrull War

-In 1995, on the Kree Empire's capital planet of Hala, Danvers, known as 'Vers', suffers from amnesia and recurring nightmares involving an older woman, particularly as a former U.S. Air Force test pilot who acquired cosmic energy force powers from the Tesseract after an explosion that wiped out her memory.
+In 1995, on the Kree Empire's capital planet of Hala, Danvers, known as 'Vers' (taken from the remains of her damaged dog tag), suffers from amnesia and recurring nightmares involving an older woman, particularly as a former U.S. Air Force test pilot who acquired cosmic energy force powers from the Tesseract after an explosion that wiped out her memory.
 The Kree decide to use her as a weapon against the Skrulls.
 Yon-Rogg, her mentor and commander, trains her to control her abilities while the Supreme Intelligence, the artificial intelligence that rules the Kree, urges her to keep her emotions in check.
 During a mission to rescue an undercover operative infiltrating a group of Skrulls, Vers is captured by Skrull commander Talos.
 A probe of Vers's memories leads them to Earth.
 Vers escapes and crash-lands in Los Angeles.
 Her presence attracts S.H.I.E.L.D. agents Nick Fury and Phil Coulson, whose investigation is interrupted by a Skrull attack.
-Vers and Fury later go to the Project Pegasus installation at an Air Force base.
-They discover Vers was a pilot presumed to have died in 1989 while testing an experimental light-speed engine designed by Dr. Wendy Lawson, whom Vers recognizes as the woman from her nightmares.
-They fly to Louisiana to meet former pilot Maria Rambeau, the last person to see Vers and Lawson alive.
+Vers and Fury later go to the Project Pegasus installation at an Air Force base, where they find Goose.
+They discover Vers was a pilot presumed to have died in 1989 while testing an experimental light-speed engine designed by Dr. Wendy Lawson, whom Vers recognizes as the woman from her nightmares and Goose to be Lawson's pet.
+They, along with Goose who stowed away on their ship, fly to Louisiana to meet former pilot Maria Rambeau, the last person to see Vers and Lawson alive.